-- Instead of turning the control knob towards the grill setting, turn it towards the oven setting, and select the temperature you require.
-With products fitted with thermocouples, hold the control knob in for 15 seconds. - This appliance has an automatic ignition, once the burner flame has established, selected the gas mark you wish to cook with.
+- Instead of turning the control knob towards the grill setting, turn it towards the oven setting, and select the temperature you require. - This appliance has an automatic ignition, once the burner flame has established, selected the gas mark you wish to cook with.
 If the oven fails to light within 15 seconds, turn off the oven and wait for one minute before attempting to reignite. - Should the oven burner go out while in use, turn the burner off and wait for at least one minute before attempting to reignite. - As this is a conventional oven, the centre of the cavity will be the temperature you have selected.
-The top of the cavity will be slightly hotter, and the bottom slightly cooler. - To switch off the top oven, simply turn the control knob back to the ' ' position. - As with the grill, the cooling fan will come on as soon as the top oven is turn on, and it continues to run for around 10 minutes after use.
+The top of the cavity will be slightly hotter, and the bottom slightly cooler. - To switch off the top oven, simply turn the control knob back to the '●' position. - As with the grill, the cooling fan will come on as soon as the top oven is turn on, and it continues to run for around 10 minutes after use.